SharedSmally/doc/fop.md

 - List
 There are four XSL-FO objects used to create lists:
-  - fo:list-block (contains the whole list)
+  - fo:list-block: the whole list
-  - fo:list-item (contains each item in the list)
+  - fo:list-item: each item in the list
-  - fo:list-item-label (contains the label for the list-item - typically an <fo:block> containing a number, character, etc.)
+  - fo:list-item-label: the label for the list-item - typically an <fo:block> containing a number, character, etc.
-  - fo:list-item-body (contains the content/body of the list-item - typically one or more <fo:block> objects)
+  - fo:list-item-body: the content/body of the list-item - typically one or more <fo:block> objects
 ```
 <fo:list-block>
 <fo:list-item>